jiaqiiiiii/DUTCHTERMS/README.md

   - Assigning POS tags to all words using spaCy Dutch model (nl_core_news_sm)

 - **`connotation_analysis.ipynb`**:
-  - Extracting adjective modifiers for keywords nouns
+  - Extracting most frequent adjective modifiers for each noun keyword
-  - Extracting nouns for keywords adjectives
+  - Extracting most frequent nouns for each adjective keyword

 ## 🤝 Contributing